Broward Municipal Services District ("Unincorporated") Customer Service 954-765-4999

 Who do I contact if garbage, bulk waste or recycling is not picked up?

-If you put accepted materials out for pickup on your scheduled garbage, bulk waste or recycling collection day and the materials are not collected, you can report it online or call customer service at 954-765-4999.
+If you put accepted materials out for pickup on your scheduled garbage, bulk waste or recycling collection day and the materials are not collected, you can email customer service at firstname.lastname@example.org or call 954-765-4999.
 A field supervisor will investigate the situation and work with the service provider to resolve the problem.

 I use a landscape company to maintain my yard.
 Do they have to follow collection guidelines?